Job Cohen: Leader of the Labour Party

 On 12 March 2010, Wouter Bos resigned as leader of the Labour Party.
 Bos named Cohen as candidate for the position, which he accepted.
 At the subsequent elections, Cohen was a candidate for Prime Minister.
 He was expected to be a strong opponent to Geert Wilders and was described in the press as "authoritarian but enlightened."
 Exit polls showed the Labour Party as the second largest with 30 seats and 19.6% of the total vote.
 Eventually his opponent Mark Rutte of the VVD became the Prime Minister of the Netherlands.

 He has been chair of the Labour Party in the House of Representatives since 10 June 2010 and a member of the House of Representatives since 17 June 2010.

 On 20 February 2012, he resigned as leader of the Labour Party, he also left the House of Representatives over criticisms that he had been too moderate towards the center-right Dutch government's planned economic austerity measures and the Dutch government's support for the EU Commission's plan to bail out Greece, which had been passed with the support of the Dutch Labour Party.
 At the time of his resignation, the Dutch Socialist Party, politically to the left of the Dutch Labour Party, had overtaken the Dutch Labour Party in a number of opinion polls.

+Later life

+Cohen and his wife moved to Maarssen around 2016.
+In his retirement, he served as chair of the supervisory board of NVVE, a Dutch right to die association, and he has been a guest speaker about World War II at schools.